There are several ways to make money selling on Amazon, you can:

 5- Violating Amazon Terms Of Services (TOS)

-Amazon has many restrictions and it will just get worst as that marketplace matures.
+Amazon has many restrictions and it will just get worse as that marketplace matures.
 Many seller accounts have been suspended or terminated for violating the Amazon TOS.
 Some serious infractions include:

 Manipulating customer reviews